• Skip to primary navigation

 Of the 9 worship styles for kids, a child that leans toward the activist style is one with a very strong sense of justice.
 They might become frustrated by unfairness on the playground or at the dinner table.

-How can you help your justice-minded child to connect with God through standing up for justice?
+How can you help your justice-minded child connect with God by standing up for justice?

 If you enjoyed this video, make sure you subscribe on Youtube or Like my Facebook page (or my Instagram page!) so you’ll get notifications when new videos are up!
 Each one contains short, sweet, hope-filled ideas for spiritually parenting our kids.